 The congregation thrived under the leadership of Rabbi Thurman.
 However, following his departure in 1912, membership declined.
 Unable to secure a permanent rabbi, the congregation’s needs were met by bringing rabbinic students from Hebrew Union College in Cincinnati.
 Student rabbis served until Rabbi Philip Waterman assumed the pulpit in 1918.
 Rabbi Waterman was widely respected and accepted a position at Temple Emanuel in Grand Rapids in 1922, but nonetheless maintained his ties with the community until 1960.
-In 1923 the congregation once again required the services of
+In 1923 the congregation once again required the services of student rabbis.

 Without a full-time resident spiritual leader, however, the congregation fell on lean times, and the congregation declined in membership.
 The decline continued through the 1930s and 1940s, and the congregation struggled to survive.
 When membership declined to 20 families the congregation decided that maintaining the building was no longer practical, and in 1946 the decision was made to sell the building to the Congregation of Moses.
 For the first time since 1875 when the South Street Temple was built, Congregation B’nai Israel did not have a house of worship.